 - 1. First Priority-Homeless Individuals and Families with a Disability with the Most Severe Service Needs.
 In essence, a household who has been living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter for any period of time, including persons exiting an institution where they have resided for 90 days or less but were living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter immediately prior to entering the institution and has been identified as having the most severe service needs. - 2.
 Second Priority-Homeless Individuals and Families with a Disability with a Long Period of Continuous or Episodic Homelessness.
 In essence, a household who has been living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter continuously for at least 6 months or on at least three separate occasions in the last 3 years where the cumulative total is at least 6 months.
-This includes persons exiting an institution where they have resided for 90 days or less but were living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter immediately prior to entering the institution and had been living or residing in one of those locations for at least 6 months or on at least three separate occasions in the last 3 years where the cumulative total is at least 6 months. - 3.
+This includes persons exiting an institution where they have resided for 90 days or less but were living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter immediately prior to entering the institution and had been living or residing in one of those locations for at least 6 months or on at least three separate occasions in the last 3 years where the cumulative total is at least three separate occasions in the last 3 years where the cumulative total is at least three separate occasions in the last 3 years where the cumulative total is at least 6 months. - 3.
 Third Priority-Homeless Individuals and Families with a Disability Coming from Places Not Meant for Human Habitation, Safe Havens, or Emergency Shelters.
 In essence, a household who has been living in a place not meant for human habitation, a safe haven, or an emergency shelter.
 This includes persons exiting an institution where they have resided for 90 days or less but were living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter immediately prior to entering the institution. - 4.
 Fourth Priority-Homeless Individuals and Families with a Disability Coming from Transitional Housing.
 In essence, a household who is coming from transitional housing, where prior to residing in the transitional housing lived on streets or in an emergency shelter, or a safe haven.
 This priority also includes homeless individuals and homeless households with children with a qualifying disability who were fleeing or attempting to flee domestic violence, dating violence, sexual assault, or stalking and are living in transitional housing-all are eligible for PSH even if they did not live on the streets, emergency shelters, or safe havens prior to entry in the transitional housing.